matthewg42/fml/doc/howto.md

 How to: run in a terminal and see data coming through fml
 ---------------------------------------------------------

-1. Stop the existing FML daemon
+To run in the terminal, stop the daemon mode instance of fml, and run the fml program directly:

     $ sudo /etc/init.d/fml stop

-2. Start in the terminal:

     $ sudo fml

-3. To close fml in the terminal, press control-C
-4. Re-start fml in daemon mode:
+To stop the terminal mode execution, press control-C.  If desired, re-start the daemon mode:

     $ sudo /etc/init.d/fml start

 How to: add a graph to the web server